Azure/data-api-builder/CONTRIBUTING.md

 ## Working with the code

-Data API builder (DAb) is a .NET application written in C#, consisting of several core projects, Auth, CLI, Config, Service and GraphQLBuilder.
+Data API builder (DAB) is a .NET application written in C#, consisting of several core projects, Auth, CLI, Config, Service and GraphQLBuilder.
 There are also test projects for the CLI and Service.

 ### Running locally